apigee/apigee-remote-service-cli/README.md

     apigee-remote-service-cli provision --opdk --user $USER --password $PASSWORD \
         --organization $ORG --environment $ENV > config.yaml

+Notes:
+- The `runtime` parameter should be the virtual host base URL to reach your runtime.

 _Tip_
 The CLI will automatically pick up a username and password from a